 In contrast, drooling is passive, and your parrot may not show any other symptoms.

 What Is Canker in Parrots?

 Canker is a disease caused by trichomonas gallinae, a protozoan (single-celled) parasite.

 According to the University of Florida, it’s the most common disease among pigeons.
 However, all birds are at risk, including parrots.
 It spreads:

 - When a bird ingests food or water contaminated by saliva or feces.

 - By regurgitation from a parent to offspring.

 - Through direct beak-to-beak contact, such as preening.

 It’s most common in warmer climates.
 However, once the canker parasite finds a host bird, it can withstand any climate or season.

-The parasite itself can’t survive for long out in the open, requiring moisture to thrive.
+The parasite itself can’t survive long in the open, requiring moisture to thrive.
 Nonetheless, it can spread quickly among a flock.